charip/weather-api-test/README.md

 http://localhost:8080/weather/?location=Delhi,IN

 ### Build and run detail
-The application can be run using mvn.
-However the build jar has been created and saved in the target folder.
+The application can be run using either of the following ways
+1. From any IDE after importing the project
+2. Run below using CMD from within the project folder mvn spring-boot:run
+3. In CMD go to project folder, and run 'mvnw package' .
+This will generate .jar file in the target folder.
+    To run it:
+    cd target
-To run it from cmd: GO to folder location cd target java -jar weather-api.jar
+    java -jar weather-api.jar